 And that's where we are today.
 Fallout 4 was Bethesda's second outing for the series, moving the setting to the Boston area and utilizing the power of current game systems to expand upon its gameplay, introducing new elements like a much more in-depth equipment crafting mode, town building and a new "radiant quest" system that, at least in theory, provides the player with randomized quest objectives to give each player a unique experience.
-Which are all good ideas in theory, but for various reasons I'll get into further down, don't really work on the level they intended them to.
+Which are all good ideas in theory, but for various reasons I'll get into further down, none of them really work on the level they intended them to.

 Combat aside, equipment crafting is easily the game's most interesting feature, allowing the player to collect various types of scrap materials in order to customize their weapons to suit their personal play style.
-Almost every aspect of every type of weapon can be customized - barrels, stocks, expanded clips, sights and so on can be changed out or upgraded, with each having their upsides and downsides (usually sacrificing power for firing speed or accuracy, or vice versa).
+Almost every aspect of every type of weapon can be customized - barrels, stocks, expanded magazines, sights and so on can be changed out or upgraded, with each having their upsides and downsides (usually sacrificing power for firing speed or accuracy, or vice versa).
 This, paired with the relative scarcity of some ammunition types, also encourages the player to utilize and customize many types of weapons throughout the game, with even the low-quality junker weapons frequently used by Raiders are handy in some situations; while they are all but useless against heavily armored enemies, ammo for them is extremely plentiful, making them ideal for fighting off weaker foes.
 Armor and clothing can be customized in similar fashion, utilizing scrap materials to tweak them in various ways (usually in the form of adding lining to make your character more resistant to some types of damage).

 Further adding to the heavy customization element is a town building system, wherein numerous areas throughout the wasteland can be cleared of enemies, then set up as "bases" of sorts - generators can be constructed, guard towers can be set up to provide defense, and various buildings, shops and other amenities can be built, complete with setting up trade routes between each outpost.
 Occasionally said outposts also fall under attack by raiders and rely on the player to come save them in a timely manner, lest the outpost be ruined and most of its inhabitants killed.
 This proves to be an entertaining distraction for a time, but the novelty quickly wears off once you realize that there simply isn't much point to it.
 Were this used to power up your character or advance the storyline in some way, a la Actraiser or Dark Cloud, it would be worth doing, but they ultimately went down neither route - there's no substantial story benefit to town building, and you just don't earn enough benefits from constructing trade routes and defending outposts to really make it worth doing.
 Not to mention your villagers have a bad habit of arming themselves with your stashed equipment and power armors if you leave them within easy reach, so it can be quite a nuisance as well.
+I'd also hoped that this would be used in a way that Fallout had never really explored before - namely reclaiming the wasteland by rebuilding strongholds of civilization and an armed militia to do so - but it doesn't ever really go that far either, despite a few clues throughout that it would.

 Another large detriment to the game is the "radiant quest" system, where objectives, enemies and locations are randomized to a degree for each quest you're given.
 Theoretically this would allow each player to have a unique experience, but with the way it's implemented, that's not really the case; there are only so many locations to visit, and with the minimal rewards and overall simplicity of the quests (usually just amounting to eliminating a particular enemy or retrieving an item from a location), it doesn't take long before the law of diminishing returns kicks in.
 In fact, between that, the giant boss monsters, the sheer emphasis on powering up to survive battles and the randomized loot (using a Diablo-styled prefix and suffix system), it feels like they weren't even trying to make a proper Fallout game, but rather trying to shoehorn action-roguelike gameplay into the Fallout engine and make something more akin to the Borderlands franchise.

 That aside, the major failing of Fallout 4 is just how dumbed down it feels in the storytelling department.
 Rather than having a dense universe to explore full of interesting characters and creative lore, Fallout 4 doesn't seem engineered for anything beyond endless shoot-the-monster or collect-the-item quests.
-This is nowhere more evident than in its dialog system, which no longer even allows the player to see the full text of the lines they'll be speaking; instead, we get the dumbed-down Mass Effect dialog wheel, simply having the player react in one of four ways to NPC's spoken lines (with a solid 90% of the choices having no tangible effect on the game whatsoever).
+This is nowhere more evident than in its dialog system, which no longer even allows the player to see the full text of the lines they'll be speaking; instead, we get the dumbed-down Mass Effect dialog wheel, simply having the player react in one of four ways to NPC's spoken lines (with a solid 90% of the choices having no tangible effect whatsoever).
 This overall makes the game's main storyline feel very railroaded and ultimately gives the player no real feeling of choice, save for choosing which of three factions to align themselves with.
 Which itself feels like a flat attempt to recreate the main storyline of Fallout: New Vegas while carrying over none of its strongly-written characters or interesting quests.

 Oh, and just to drive the Mass Effect comparison home, they also have character romances, with the player able to romance NPCs of either gender.
 But as in the other game, the consistently wooden dialog, flat acting and lack of any interesting arc or history for any of the characters ends up making these scenes just as forced and cringe-worthy as you'd imagine.
 And yes, Fallout 2 mostly played the character romances/sex scenes for humor, but even that at least gave you a slightly more tangible and rewarding reason to pursue them than an arbitrary digital trophy and the approval of a bunch of eleven-year-olds on Xbox Live.

-At the end of the day, Fallout 4 is a hodgepodge of ideas that never really come together and form a cohesive whole; the developers obviously spent a lot of time incorporating elements of games like Diablo, Mass Effect, Minecraft and even a touch of Doom into the game, all the while forgetting to make them mesh together in any significant way.
+At the end of the day, Fallout 4 is a hodgepodge of ideas that never really come together and form a cohesive whole; the developers obviously spent a lot of time incorporating elements of games like Diablo, Mass Effect, Minecraft and even a touch of Doom into the game, all the while forgetting to make them mesh together in any significant and rewarding way.
 They also seemingly ignored the fact that the reason RPG gamers pick up a Fallout title is not to collect randomized loot and complete arbitrary quests just to "power up", but to follow an interesting storyline, uncover the lore of the universe and complete quests according to their own particular gameplay style.
-Too shallow to be an immersive RPG or sim and too brain-dead to be a memorable action experience, Fallout 4 is a game without an identity of its own, save perhaps for the "I told you so" for what Fallout 1/2 fanboys claimed the franchise would become under Bethesda's watch.
+Too shallow to be an immersive RPG or sim and too brain-dead to be a memorable action experience for very long, Fallout 4 is a game without an identity of its own, save perhaps for the "I told you so" for what Fallout 1/2 fanboys claimed the franchise would become under Bethesda's watch.

 Developer: Bethesda Game Studios